kweephyo-pmt/cafe_z/README.md

 ### Ordering and Payment
 - Browse through a selection of delicious drinks.
 - Easily add items to your cart and customize your order.
-- Checkout securely using various payment methods.
+- Checkout securely using the Thai QR payment method.

 ### User Settings
 - Personalize your experience by changing your username and bio.